-Partnership to Provide Customized Branded Solutions for Language Teachers for Universities, Schools and Academies
+Partnership to Provide Customized Branded Books for Language Teachers for Universities, Schools and Academies

-With our white label publishing, your language school can use up to 3 Books4Languages TextBooks with your school brand with not cost.
+With our white label publishing, your language school can use up to 5 Books4Languages TextBooks with not cost.

 Are you interested in a Basic license?

 By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and conditions of this Attribution-NonCommercial-NoDerivatives 4.0 International Public License (“Public License”).

 To the extent this Public License may be interpreted as a contract, You are granted the Licensed Rights in consideration of Your acceptance of these terms and conditions, and the Licensor grants You such rights in consideration of benefits the Licensor receives from making the Licensed Material available under these terms and conditions.

 You are free to: